databendlabs/databend/deploy/charts/README.md

 ###  Run Helm

-`make runhelm` in project root directory,
+`make run-helm` in project root directory,

 when successful install you will get a note like this,